vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 The average notional position metric, $m_{ap}$, measures each parties time-weighted average notional position over a number of epochs.

 At the start of each epoch, the network must reset each parties time weighted average notional position for the epoch ($\bar{P}$) to `0`.
-Whenever a parties position changes during an epoch, **and** at the end of the epoch, this value should be updated as follows.
-Note, to reduce computation the tracker is not updated on every mark price update, only on trades involving the relevant party.
+Whenever a parties position changes during an epoch, **and** at the end of the epoch, this value should be updated as follows (note, to reduce computation the tracker is not updated on every mark price update).

 Let: